bloominstituteoftechnology/React-UI-Components/README.md

 ## _Day I - Social Card_

 - We're going to break down this assignment in terms of how you should be starting to think in react.
 Remember that everything is a component.
+- All the files you'll need for this project are found in `Day-I-Social-Card/social-card/src/components`.
+You can find all the component files you should need in their respective directory. i.e. inside of the `Header` directory you should see a few `.js` files and a `.css` file.
+- Any of the styles you write in your respective `.css` file should be available for your the components where the `.css` file is being imported.
 - We have drawn boxes around possible areas that could be components.
   - The outer box will represent the `App.js` file.
   - The red box around the header could represent the `header` directory with a few nested components inside, the thumbnail image and the header content.